-Ten years later, Pushpa runs a residential home and kindergarten program for children ages 0 through 20.
-ECDC has provided alternative residence, school enrollment, nutritious meals, medical care, and a nurturing home for over 100 children.
+Over a decade later, Pushpa runs a residential home and kindergarten program for children ages 0 through 20.
+Over those years, ECDC has provided alternative residence, school enrollment, nutritious meals, medical care, and a nurturing home for over 120 children.

 ECDC does more than enroll the children in private schools and provide routine medical check-ups.
 Pushpa strives to create an atmosphere of innovation and excitement at the residential home.
 The children take classes with local entrepreneurs and volunteers, learning painting, yoga, music, gardening, documentary film making, languages, and computers.